 SOAZ/RACE has become partner in an international consortium, which intends to stimulate the use of ICT in care for the elderly.
 It is believed that ICT – when designed and tested properly – could stimulate to maintain independency and quality of life when growing older as well as might contribute to more effective and efficient care provisions.
 Further actions will depend from international funding of the consortium.

 In cooperation with University Titu Maiorescu and with the College of Physicians in Braila district, SOAZ has contributed to a predictive validity study on frailty in elderly.
 The first analysis shows a modest predictive validity.
-The results has been submitted to an international journal.
-Also SOAZ supported a study in two GP practices to analyse the differences in dependency between older patients who came for consultation compared to older patients who did not come for consultation.
+The results have been published.